openpsa/createphp/README.md

 Usage
 -----

-To use createphp, you need to implement the rdfMapper class, instantiate it with a configuration for your data source and then you're good to go
+To use createphp, you need to implement the rdfMapper interface, instantiate it with a configuration for your data source, and then you're good to go

 ```php
 <?php